 Keep up to date on the global economy and its impact on markets.

-- Construction spending fell 0.2% in December, according to the Census Bureau.
+- Retail sales plunged 16.4% in April, according to an advance estimate by the Census Bureau.

 - The advance seasonally adjusted insured unemployment rate was 15.7% for the week ended May 2, 2020, representing an increase of 0.3 percentage points from the previous week's revised rate, according to the Department of Labor.

 - As of May 9, 2020, of the 433 S&P 500 Index companies reporting first-quarter earnings, 294 beat analysts’ estimates, according to S&P Dow Jones Indices.

 - The University of Michigan’s index of consumer sentiment rose to 73.7 in May from 71.8 in April.

 - The NFIB Small Business Optimism Index fell in April.